DIGIIND-Healthcare/bahmni-docker/README.md

 `git checkout 1.0.0`

-We need to intall build dependencies, i found it little bit compilcated as it's using some older version of ruby and for me somehow ubuntu 22.04 was not supporting it.
+We need to intall build dependencies, I found it little bit compilcated as it's using some older version of ruby and for me somehow ubuntu 22.04 was not supporting it.

 #### One time installation: